lxhan/lxhan.github.io/content/work/branduz.md

 **What I did:**

-- Created web apps for clients with different level of difficulty.
+- Developed and delivered web applications for clients with varying complexity levels using HTML/CSS, JavaScript (jQuery), PHP and MySQL.
-- Improved load time for legacy projects by rewriting JS and optimizing images.
+- Improved performance of legacy projects by re-writing JavaScript code and optimizing images, leading to faster load times.
-- Assisted with integrating frontend in PHP custom engine.
+- Assisted with the integration of front-end elements into a custom PHP framework, showcasing technical skills and versatility.

 **Website: [brand.uz](https://brand.uz)**